What are large language models (LLMs)?

 - Language representation model.
 One example of a language representation model is Bidirectional Encoder Representations from Transformers (BERT), which makes use of deep learning and transformers well suited for NLP.

 - Multimodal model.
 Originally LLMs were specifically tuned just for text, but with the multimodal approach it is possible to handle both text and images.
-An example of this is GPT-4.
+GPT-4 is an example of this type of model.

 The future of large language models

-LLMs will continue to be trained on ever larger sets of data, and that data will increasingly be better filtered for accuracy and potential bias.
+LLMs will continue to be trained on ever larger sets of data, and that data will increasingly be better filtered for accuracy and potential bias, partly through the addition of fact-checking capabilities.
 It's also likely that LLMs of the future will do a better job than the current generation when it comes to providing attribution and better explanations for how a given result was generated.

-Enabling more accurate information for domain-specific knowledge is another possible future direction for LLMs.
-There is also a class of LLMs based on the concept known as knowledge retrieval -- including Google's REALM (Retrieval-Augmented Language Model) -- that will enable training and inference on a very specific corpus of data, much like how a user today can specifically search content on a single site.
+Enabling more accurate information through domain-specific LLMs developed for individual industries or functions is another possible direction for the future of large language models.
+Expanded use of techniques such as reinforcement learning from human feedback, which OpenAI uses to train ChatGPT, could help improve the accuracy of LLMs, too.
+There's also a class of LLMs based on the concept known as retrieval-augmented generation -- including Google's Realm (short for Retrieval-Augmented Language Model) -- that will enable training and inference on a very specific corpus of data, much like how a user today can specifically search content on a single site.

-There is also ongoing work to optimize the overall size and training time required for LLMs, including Meta's LLaMA (Large Language Model Meta AI), which is smaller than GPT-3, though its backers claim it can be more accurate.
+There's also ongoing work to optimize the overall size and training time required for LLMs, including development of Meta's Llama model.
+Llama 2, which was released in July 2023, has less than half the parameters than GPT-3 has and a fraction of the number GPT-4 contains, though its backers claim it can be more accurate.

-What's likely is that the future of LLMs will remain bright as the technology continues to evolve in ways that help improve human productivity.
+Nonetheless, the future of LLMs likely will remain bright as the technology continues to evolve in ways that help improve human productivity.